Important Admissions Deadlines

 If your GPA ever goes below a 2.0 in any given semester, you will be place on Probation and may be disqualified thereafter if you don’t reach the minimum GPA requirements based on your academic standing.
 See the Probation and Disqualification Information page for more information.
 Also, a 2.0 is required in your major as well in order to graduate.

-In order to apply for graduation, a grad check needs to be completed.
+In order to apply for graduation, a grad check needs to be completed with the Music Department Undergraduate Advisor.
 All students who have earned at least 90 units need to complete a grad check two semesters prior to their expected graduation date.
-During the grad check, all requirements will be outlined to plan a realistic course load for the student’s last 2 semesters or more if needed.
+During the grad check, all requirements will be outlined to plan a realistic course load for the student’s last two semesters or more if needed.

-A graduation application will be filled out and signed once the grad check is completed.
+Instructions on how to apply for graduation online will be conducted at the time of your grad check.
 If you need to apply for graduation and have earned at least 90 units towards your degree, please contact our office at 818-677-3181 or stop by CY 116 to schedule your appointment.

 The fee to apply for graduation is currently $47.00 plus any late fees.
 Check the graduation application deadlines page to find when the late fees apply.
-You will submit the fee along with the application to the Undergraduate Degree Services office located in the Student Services (SB) room 150.
+You will submit the fee along with the application to the Undergraduate Degree Services office located in Bayramian Hall 170.

 Since it is best for students to check on a regular basis that their requirements towards graduation are being met, here’s a list of all requirements towards your undergraduate degree.

-There are eight requirements that must be satisfied in order to graduate with a Bachelor's degree (see 2004-2006 CSUN catalog pgs 44-54):
+There are eight requirements that must be satisfied in order to graduate with a Bachelor's degree (see 2019-2020 CSUN catalog):

 1) Completion of all applicable General Education program requirements.